mdossett204/personal_website/_posts/2025-08-31-custom-gpt-chat-app.md

 - **cost optimization through model selection and max output token**

-- **direct API integration for maximum control (temperature control)**
+- **direct API integration with temperature control**

 - **Security-first design**
-  - local API key handling and chat history can be optionally saved locally and no cross chat history reference for maximum security
+  - no cross chat history reference
+  - you get to choose where and when your conversations will be saved.

 **The future of AI tooling is about building custom solutions that fit your exact needs, not being constrained by vendor UIs.**

-## Try it yourself by following the README.md: [Links to GitHub](https://github.com/mdossett204/random-ai-projects/tree/custom_gpt_gradio_ui/custom_gpt_app)
+## Try it yourself by following the README.md: [Links to GitHub](https://github.com/mdossett204/random-ai-projects/blob/main/custom_gpt_app/README.md)